Why AWJ? Why are so many families obsessed with cloth diapers lined with athletic wicking jersey?

-Athletic wicking jersey is a synthetic, stay dry material, designed to wick away moisture from the skin and leave baby feeling dry.
+Athletic wicking jersey is a lightweight synthetic, stay dry material, designed to wick away moisture from the skin and leave baby feeling dry.
 This is why AWJ is so commonly used throughout fitness and sports apparel industry.